-The following text was from the first issue of Lavoro Zero – Giornale dal Veneto [Zero Work – Journal of the Veneto], an Italian communist journal from the ’70s.
-As noted, it’s from the Veneto region, that same tough-as-hell area from which came two of the earlier texts translated (here and here).
+The following text was from the first issue of Lavoro Zero – Giornale dal Veneto [Zero Work – Journal of the Veneto],here and here).

 Crisis and domestic work

 “How the economic crisis determined a rise in the burden of domestic work for women”

 The first major division within the world of labor is that of waged and unwaged labor.

 In the statistics and the inquiries that look at the labor market, a major mystification is at work: that only those who receive a wage are considered “workers.”
 Instead of all the strata of the population that don’t fall in the category of the waged: the young, the old, but above all, in the vast majority, the women who make up the “inactive” and “dependent” population.